How to Make a Pattern in Photoshop

 Step 4 of how to make pattern in Photoshop: Search icons in the Noun Project add-on and click “insert” to add them to your artboard.
 Having a Noun Pro account also allows you to customize each icon by recoloring it or adjusting its size, rotation, and background color.

 Search for icons within the Noun Project Add-On and click whichever one you want.
-A Noun Pro account lets you insert unlimited icons, while also giving you the option of recoloring and resizing each one.
+An Icon Pro account lets you insert unlimited icons, while also giving you the option of recoloring and resizing each one.

 Step 5: Select a Color